maikpro/tgtg/README.md

-# My TypeScript-NodeJS Starter Pack
+# Too Good to Go Favorites Watcher

+## Description

+watches your favorite tgtg posts to notify you when an item is available.

--   Start with `npm start`
+-   start with `npm start`
 -   nodemon with `npm start:watch`

-# tgtg
+### Dev ToDo's:

+- [ ] tgtg watcher should run in scheduled time
+- [ ] refresh token after an interval
+- [ ] add Telegram Bot